eadbeel94/reservation/README.md

 - Git V2.29 or higher installed

 # Instructions
-open command line and code:
+Open command line and code:<br />
-clone repository using git clone https://github.com/eadbeel94/reservation.git, next cd backend and execute command npm install, take a moment until all instalation are completed if you require run a simple test in your local machine you must run npm start subsecuently you could open the project using localhost:3000 in any browser and that all, I hope that you can enjoy and same way that me :D
+clone repository using git clone https://github.com/eadbeel94/reservation.git, next<br />
+cd backend and execute command npm install, take a moment until all instalation are completed<br />
+if you require run a simple test in your local machine you must `run npm start`<br />
+subsecuently you could open the project using `http://localhost:3000` in any browser<br />
+and that all, I hope that you can enjoy and same way that me :D

 # Used Technologies